3 Financial Statements Every Business Should Have

-Do you have any idea how much your business is actually earning?
+Do you know how much your business is earning?
 How about its losses, are you aware of that, too?
 The best way to find out is to be familiar with your statement of comprehensive income, otherwise known as the income statement.

-Why it is important: An income statement shows the results of business operations over a period of time through a calculation of your actual net profit.
+Why it is important: An income statement shows the results of business operations over a period through a calculation of your actual net profit.

-Are you keeping tabs on the movement of money in your business?
+Are you tracking the movement of money in your business?
 You should.
-Find out where your cash inflows are coming from and where it was spent on by reviewing your cash flow statement.
+Find out where your cash inflows are coming from and where it was spent by reviewing your cash flow statement.

 Why it is important: Your ability to pay a loan is determined by the records in your statement of cash flows.
 Cash flow statements provide a historical background on the income generation and spending activities of your business.
 This is vital when asking for a bank loan or collaborating with investors.